Prof John Burn

 He conceived and helped build the Millennium Landmark Centre for Life opened by the Queen in 2000.
 Over 40,000 school children attend practical science classes yearly.
 Extensive media involvement includes being scientific advisor for the BBC/Discovery series How to Build a Human (2001).
 He was president of the European Society of Human Genetics (2007) and was Chair/VC of the British Society for Genetic Medicine 2010-2014.
 He is a senior investigator for the UK National Institute of Health Research.
 Director Collaborative Group for Genetics in Healthcare and chair of Department of Health Rare Disorders Databases and Registries Advisory Group.
 He is a non-executive director of NHS England and deputy chair of NHS Specialist Commissioning.

-He is Chairman of QuantuMDx Group Ltd producing a hand held molecular diagnostic device.
+He is Chairman of QuantuMDx Group Ltd producing a portable molecular diagnostic device.